Welcome to East Sussex

 Community and voluntary groups in East Sussex

-We’re lucky to have a rich network of voluntary and community organisations across the county.
-Many of them are already active in providing support for Ukrainian refugees.
+We’re lucky to have a rich network of voluntary and community groups across East Sussex.
+Many are already providing support for Ukrainian refugees.

-- 3VA – covering Wealden District, Lewes District, and Eastbourne Borough
+Covering Wealden District, Lewes District, and Eastbourne Borough.
+Contact: email@example.com

-There are also local groups where Ukrainians meet and support each other.
+There are also many local groups where Ukrainians meet and support each other.
 These include:

 - East Sussex branch of the Association of Ukraine in Great Britain (being formed) - Facebook group